 Crisp whites, full bodied reds, you don’t need to be a sommelier to enjoy good South African wine.
 However, we wanted some information from an…Read More

 Do you like wine?
 If you want to visit all the cliche wineries in Napa or the Loire Valley go ahead and face the crowds….Read More

 Do you think history is boring?
 Not when you add stories of star crossed lovers, murder, and scandal.
 Medieval Dubrovnik has all of these.
 These…Read More

-By D. Gordon E. Robertson – Own work, CC BY-SA 3.0, cover photo credit Presently, Covid-19 makes international travel difficult.
-However, my husband and I…Read More
+By D. Gordon E. Robertson – Own work, CC BY-SA 3.0, cover photo credit Africa is a varied continent from the wineries of South Africa…Read More

 If you can’t travel to France, then bring some of the French food culture to your home by cooking romantic French cuisine.
 Try these easy…Read More